codable/giton/README.md

     giton> create test

-the new repo can be accessed at http://127.0.0.1/test.git
+the new repo can be accessed at http://127.0.0.1:5911/test.git, both pull and push are supported.

 ### Remove repo